EricThomson/mesmerize_setup/readme.md

 # mesmerize installation instructions
-Instructions for installing Mesmerize on Windows.
-Roughly follows instructions at the web site: http://docs.mesmerizelab.org/en/master/user_guides/installation.html
+Recipe I use when installing Mesmerize on Windows.
+Basically follows instructions at the Mesmerize web site: http://docs.mesmerizelab.org/en/master/user_guides/installation.html

 I install this fairly frequently, this is a recipe that works well even for machines without a lot of RAM.